I want to show you how you can finish your sermons, every single week, by Monday at 11 a.m.

 Feel the freedom that comes from enjoying writing your sermons as much as preaching them.

-Rest knowing that you’ve given God and your people your absolute best effort.
+Rest in knowing that you’ve given God and your people your absolute best effort.

 Then walk into the pulpit with the fire of heaven in your heart.